skovaka/UNCALLED/README.md

 uncalled index -i <fasta-reference> -x <bwa-prefix>
 ```

 UNCALLED requires a [BWA](https://github.com/lh3/bwa) index.
-You can ust a previously built BWA index, or build a new one with the BWA instance provided in the `bwa/` submodule.
+You can use a previously built BWA index, or build a new one with the BWA instance provided in the `bwa/` submodule.

 Before aligning, certain reference specific parameters must be computed using `uncalled index`.
 The `<fasta-reference>` should be the same FASTA file which was used to build the BWA index.
 This will create an additional file in the same directory as the BWA index named `<bwa-prefix>.uncl`.